 One SaaS Security Platform in 2026: How SpinOne Replaces Multiple Tools and Cuts Ransomware Response Time

-The result is predictable.
 Organizations now manage 45 to 83 separate cybersecurity tools, and 65% say they have too many.

-The difference comes down to how the platform handles the moment between detection and recovery.
+The difference comes down to how the platform handles the moments between detection and recovery.
 In a traditional stack with separate backup, SSPM, DLP, and ransomware tools, you’re coordinating across four vendors, four data models, and four support teams while your business is offline.

 SpinOne eliminates the handoff.